jackywu/tsviewer/README.md

 view tsv file line by line with header in json/dict mode

-This project have two program in Python3 and Java.
+This project have several program in Python3, C++ and Java.
 And there is a demo tsv file in ./data directory.

 Usage of Python3 version: